microsoft/code-with-engineering-playbook/observability/readme.md

 - When practicing observability as code, the changes can be reviewed by the team similar to other code contributions.

+## Observability of delivery pipelines

+DevOps is a critical infrastructure to an organization's software agility.
+With increasing complexity to delivery pipelines, it is very important to consider Observability in the context of build and release of applications.

+- Having proper instrumentation during build time helps gain helpful insights into the various stages of the build and release process.

+- Helps to understand where the pipeline performance bottlenecks are based on the data collected.
+This helps in having data-driven conversations around identifying latency between jobs, performance issues, artifact upload/download times providing valuable insights into agents availability and capacity.

+- Reduces risk associated with test and release failures that leads to ensuring integration test coverage after a build.

+- Identify the Key Performance Indicators (KPIs) for a successful delivery pipeline in the organization.
+Where needed, add additional tracing to better record KPI metrics.
+For example, adding pipeline build tags to identify a 'Release Candidate' vs 'Non-Release Candidate' helps in evaluating the end-to-end release process timeline.

+- Adds reporting insights into the organization's delivery pipeline process.

 ## Recommended Practices